Supreme Court upholds law banning TikTok if it’s not sold

 TikTok points out the U.S. has not presented evidence that China has attempted to manipulate content on its U.S. platform or gather American user data through TikTok.

-Bipartisan majorities in Congress passed legislation, and President Joe Biden signed it into law in April.
+Biden signed the legislation it into law in April.
 The law was the culmination of a yearslong saga in Washington over TikTok, which the government sees as a national security threat.

 TikTok, which sued the government last year over the law, has long denied it could be used as a tool of Beijing.
 A three-judge panel made up of two Republican appointees and a Democratic appointee unanimously upheld the law in December, prompting TikTok’s quick appeal to the Supreme Court.